edrlab/thorium-reader-doc/content.en/900_about/905_contribute.md

 ```

 You must replace `.en' with the first two letters of the language you are adding and
-you are adding and fill in the name of the language as the `languageName` value.
+fill in the name of the language
+as the `languageName` value.
 The `weight` indicates the order of appearance in the language menu.

 Example for Spanish :